Packing for a ski trip skier with arms up looking at the mountains

 The Patagonia Insulated Powder Town Jacket is a high-performance, two-layer shell for ultimate warmth and wind protection.
 And, when you’re figuring out what to pack for skiing and other snow fun, a rock-solid jacket is a must.

 Best of all, you can move in this coat!
 Good ski gear shouldn’t make you feel like you’re weighed down in layers unable to sport your snow carving skills!
+So even if you opt for a down jacket, it should be thin and allow your body to movefreely.

 SourcePatagonia

-3. Mittens (Not Gloves!)
+3. Ski Mittens (Not Ski Gloves!)

-Be sure your ski trip checklist includes waterproof and warm women’s mittens and a flexible pair of glove liners.
+Be sure your ski trip checklist includes waterproof and warm women’s ski mittens and a flexible pair of glove liners.
 Your hands and fingers won’t even know they’re being pelted with cold air as you ski downhill.

 4. Ski Pants